Beer – Frequently Asked Questions

 Q. How should I store my beer from McBarley’s?

-A. In general, beer should be stored in a cool, dark location at a constant temperature 35-60F (2- 15C).
+A. Beer should be stored in a cool, dark location at a constant temperature 35-60F (2- 15C).
 Storing beer at the warmer end of this scale increases any aging effects since yeast remaining in the beer is more active.
 If temperatures exceed 60F, refrigerate your beer.

 Q. How long does beer keep?

 A. We advise drinking McBarley’s beer within 4 months.
-Please note storage conditions.
+Please note storage conditions above.

 Q. What is beer?